Table of Contents

 With a brokerage account, investors can invest in a variety of securities, including stocks, bonds, ETFs, and more.
-There are many brokerages, but the steps to open a brokerage account are similar among most of them.
+While there are many brokerages to choose from, the steps to open a brokerage account for beginners are generally the same: pick a provider, complete an application, fund your account, and start investing.

 Key Points